 Every evening there was some sort of entertainment on the stage.
 Some of the entertainment was better than others.
 I liked the Jamaican music night.
 The talent show where guests (mostly children) got on stage to show off their “talent” was somewhat painful.

 We had two interconnecting rooms which was perfect.
 The rooms were spacious and comfortable.
 They were decorated in the usual Caribbean manner (lots of wicker furniture and pastel colours).
 The resort was nicely landscaped.

 Our children and the nanny did not leave the resort at all.
 They were perfectly happy playing in the pools and eating ice-cream.

 My husband and I took a couple of day trips organised by the concierge at Beaches Ochos Rios to visit some of Jamaica.
-We find it difficult to laze around on vacation for more than a couple of days.
+We find it difficult to laze around on vacation for more than a couple of days but it suited the kids just fine.
+We couldn’t even convince them to venture out into Ochos Rios itself to play in the waterfalls at the Blue Hole.
 We are also foodies who like exploring the local culinary options.
 Although not our ideal holiday, Beaches was a great compromise with the children.

 If you are looking for a hassle-free, easy holiday with kids, I think Beaches Resorts have got the mix right.
 There are plenty of children’s activities and just enough to keep the parents happy.
 We have promised our children that we will return to a Beaches Resort in the near future.

 This post contains affiliate links which do not cost you extra if you should click on them.